-Nikki leads the thematic programme in the Philippines on inclusive political economy and leads work on conflict-sensitive economic governance, establishing and facilitating multi-stakeholder dialogue processes, capacity-strengthening and accompaniment of local governments, community leaders and business corporations.
-She also provides technical support and advice on conflict-sensitive economic governance to Alert’s Myanmar programme.
+Nikki leads on our work in the Philippines on inclusive political economy and on conflict-sensitive economic governance, establishing and facilitating multi-stakeholder dialogue processes, capacity-strengthening and accompaniment of local governments, community leaders and business corporations.
+She also provides technical support and advice on conflict-sensitive economic governance to our Myanmar programme.

 Nikki has over a decade of professional experience in politico-economic research and programme management working with international and local NGOs and academia.
 She holds a BA in Sociology from the University of the Philippines and an MSc in Development Studies from the London School of Economics and Political Science through a scholarship grant from the Ford Foundation International Fellowships Programme.
 She has published works on the following topics: development history, theory and policy, official development assistance (ODA) in agrarian reform communities, information communication technology in teaching and learning, conflict-sensitive economic governance and the politics of complex emergencies in natural disasters.